hpi-swa-teaching/ChangesBrowser/packages/ChangesReloaded-Core.package/CRChangeGroup.class/README.md

 	changeListItems:		OrderedCollectioin of ChangeListItems

 changeListItems
-	- the changeListItems in chronological order
+	- the changeListItems of this group in chronological order.
+The user chooses one change, but also gets older changes as versions in version history.